domothyb/website/_posts/2023-08-25-blobspace.md

 1. `max_fee_per_blob_gas` which is the bid for how much the sender is willing to pay for the blob.
 (See below for more info on blob pricing)
 2. `blob_version_hashes` which is a list of the hashes of blobs (because yes, a single transaction can come with multiple blobs)

-Notably, the transaction doesn't content the actual blob data.
+Notably, the transaction doesn't contain the actual blob data.
 The execution layer is only aware of a reference to the blob, via the `blob_version_hashes` field.
 The actual data is part of a "sidecar" which is received, shared and validated on the consensus layer.

 # Anatomy of a Blob